avrae/avrae/docs/automation_ref.rst

     .. attribute:: name

         The name of the effect to add.
+Annotations will show as *Variable* in the attack string.

     .. attribute:: duration